 The Company assesses whether a contract contains a lease, at inception of a contract.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether: (i) the contract involves the use of an identified asset (ii) the Company has substantially all of the economic benefits from use of the asset through the period of the lease and (iii) the Company has the right to direct the use of the asset.
 The Company uses significant judgement in assessing the lease term (including anticipated renewals) and the applicable discount rate.
 The determination of whether an arrangement is (or contains) a lease is based on the substance of the arrangement at the inception of the lease.
-The arrangement is, or contains, a lease if fulfilment of the arrangement is dependent on the use of a specific asset or assets and the arrangement.
+The arrangement is, or contains, a lease if fulfilment of the arrangement is dependent on the use of a specific asset or assets and the arrangement conveys a right to use the asset or assets, even if that right is not explicitly specified in an arrangement.
 At the date of commencement of the lease, the Company recognises a right-of-use asset ("ROU") and a corresponding lease liability for all lease arrangements in which it is a lessee, except for leases with a term of twelve months or less (short-term leases) and low value leases.
 For these short-term and low value leases, the Company recognises the lease payments as an operating expense on a straight-line basis over the term of the lease.